The Administrative Policies

 |Full-time Faculty, Staff and Eligible Dependents:||Less than 1 year of service||55% basic tuition remission|

 |1 year but less than 2 years service||80% basic tuition remission|

 |2 years or more service||100% basic tuition remission|

 The following provisions will apply to the tuition remission benefit regardless of hire date:

-B. All part-time faculty, part-time nursing staff of the Health Services Department, part-time head coaches and part-time assistant coaching staffs are eligible for a one-half basic tuition remission for studies pursued at Duquesne University while the employee is actively employed.
+B. All part-time faculty, part-time nursing staff of the Health Services Department, part-time head coaches and part-time assistant coaching staffs are eligible for a 55% basic tuition remission for studies pursued at Duquesne University while the employee is actively employed.